kaoh/springdataresttoopenapischema/README.md

 * PUT for creation is not documented.
 POST should be sufficient in all cases.
 * Only collection and item method resources are considered.
+* Domain models must be classes.
+No interfaces are supported.
+Only fields will be inspected.
 * The resolution of class names only works if no wild card imports are used.
 * Custom finders using pagination are not supported.
 * If own intermediate repository interfaces (e.g. for adding some default annotations) are used with generics, the domain